 Annual Allowance - The Annual Allowance is the maximum amount of pension savings an individual can have each year that benefits from tax relief.
-The Annual Allowance for the 2016/17 tax year onwards is £40,000.
+The current value for Annual Allowance is set as £40,000.

 Every year we have to check the pensions growth for each member of the scheme.
 This is calculated on the 5th April every year.
 If the limit on pension savings is breached it can incur a tax charge for the member.
 The FTE and CARE information given on the Annual Return is used to calculate the Annual Allowance for members.